Canada Votes For New Government To Take On Trump - UrduPoint

 Carney has argued his global financial experience has prepared him to guide Canada's response to Trump's tariffs.

-The United States under Trump "wants to break us, so they can own us," he has warned repeatedly.
+The United States under Trump "wants to break us, so they can own us," he has warned repeatedly through the campaign.

 "We don't need chaos, we need calm.
 We don't need anger, we need an adult," Carney said in the campaign's closing days.